 5.1 One-Pot Chicken and Rice

-To make a hearty one-pot chicken and rice dish, add 1 cup of uncooked rice along with the other ingredients before baking.
-The rice will absorb the flavors of the chicken and cream of chicken soup, creating a complete meal in one dish.
+For a filling one-pot meal, add 1 cup of uncooked rice with the other items before you bake.
+The rice will soak up the chicken soup flavors and you got one dish done.

 5.2 Chicken Casserole